evelyntys/project-1-tourist-attractions/readme.md

 * Architecture and Landmarks
 * Recreation

 The main target audience of this website are tourists coming to Singapore.
-It could also serve as a guide for fellow Singaporeans who are thinking about where to go or visit in Singapore on their next day off .
+It could also serve as a guide for fellow Singaporeans who are thinking about where to go or visit in Singapore on their next day off.

+### <b> Organisation's Goals </b>
+To promote Singapore's tourist attractions to both locals and tourists, not limited to just those well-known attractions such as USS and Singapore Zoo.

+### <b> Users' Goals </b>
+Users should be able to easily obtain the information about the available tourist attractions, including information such as the entry fee requirements.

 ## The Five Planes of UI/UX
-### 1. Strategy
+### <b> 1.
+Strategy </b>
 #### Organisation
 * Objective: To provide information about the various attractions available in Singapore
 #### User